Georgian wine

 Where and What to Drink in Georgia

-No matter your preference, Georgia offers a wine to suit every taste.
 Each region pairs its wines with local dishes, creating a unique gastronomic experience.

 Tbilisi – in the capital, you can sample wines from every corner of the country, with specialized wine bars and restaurants offering an extensive selection.